mattshiel/emerging-technologies/README.md

 ## Student ID: G00338622

-This is my implementation of an Eliza chatbot in Go, based on the Eliza natural language processing program.
-This repository contains my project for my 4th year Emerging Technologies module in GMIT.

 **Repository Contents:**

 1. **NumPy Jupyter Notebook:** a jupyter notebook explaining the con- cepts behind and the use of the numpy random package, including plots of the various distributions.